IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ### DHCPv4 configuration association {#dhcpv4}

-Associating DHCPv4 {{?RFC2131}} configuration elements with Explicit PvDs allows hosts to treat a set of IPv4 and IPv6 configuration as a single PvD with shared properties.
+Associating DHCPv4 {{?RFC2131}} configuration elements with Explicit PvDs allows hosts to treat a set of IPv4 and IPv6 configurations as a single PvD with shared properties.
 For example, consider a router that provides two different uplinks.
-One could be a broadband network that has data rate and streaming properties described in PvD additional information, and provides both IPv4 and IPv6 network access.
+One could be a broadband network that has data rate and streaming properties described in PvD additional information and that provides both IPv4 and IPv6 network access.
 The other could be a cellular network that provides only IPv6 network access, and uses NAT64 {{?RFC6146}}.
 The broadband network can be represented by an Explicit PvD that points to the additional